I'm a former Civil Servant, with a Masters degree in Counselling and Psychotherapy,

 and a Bachelors degree in Psychology.

-I've been counselling for over 10 years, mainly working with people
+I've been counselling for over 10 years, mainly working with women dealing with

 Frances Varney